ramonmeza/zig-c-tutorial/README.md

 ```

-Next I created a simple application to utilize this library.
+Next we create a simple application to utilize this library.

 [`c_app.c`](src/c_app.c)
 ```c